NeuroTechSC/neurotechML/README.md

 # repo for various models for Neurotech club
 NOTES:

+  The AlterEgo attempt didn't work very well, there is another notebook I didn't upload where I stacked the channels to make a 1d input channel and it didn't work at all, so I thought I'd do a loosely based attempt thats uses conv2D.
+It only seems to fit the train data while the test data is just randomly trained, haven't figured out why

   # Both EEGNet attempts are based on the paper as much as I interpreted, there is probably definitely some issues

   The EEGNet attempt 1.
 The train accuracy will decrease but the test one fluctuates.
 It's a single participant classification and based off of some online implementations I found, I happened to chose the participant that had very low accuracy levels in comparison to the others, which is probably partly why